Denver Union Station

 Denver’s Union Station, 1701 Wynkoop Street

-Union Station is decked out with a forty-foot outdoor Christmas tree with more than 7,000 holiday lights that put on quite a shot.
-The Miracle Bar is open through Christmas, and free Santa at the Station visits will return on November 30.
+Union Station is decked out with a forty-foot outdoor Christmas tree with more than 7,000 holiday lights that put on quite a show.
+The Miracle Bar is open through Christmas, and you can experience the Impulse art-installation seesaw outside the station anytime.

 Larimer Lights